waysidemapping/waysidemapping.org/_source/_projects/water-trails.md

 I've been paddling my whole life, but I didn't think much about canoe and kayak mapping until I stumbled across the [Northern Forest Canoe Trail](https://www.northernforestcanoetrail.org/).
 It opened my eyes to the idea that the world's waterways form an interconnected paddle network similar to a road or trail network.
 Naturally I wanted to see how this could be modelled in OpenStreetMap.

 Unfortunately, I found the existing OSM tagging to be lacking.
-While [`route=canoe`](https://wiki.openstreetmap.org/wiki/Tag:route%3Dcanoe) relations were in use, as was the [`canoe=*`](https://wiki.openstreetmap.org/wiki/Key:canoe) access tag, there was no consistent, expressive way to tag things like portages, whitewater rapids, open water, minor access points, or land-water links.
+While [`route=canoe`](https://wiki.openstreetmap.org/wiki/Tag:route%3Dcanoe) relations were in use, as was the [`canoe=*`](https://wiki.openstreetmap.org/wiki/Key:canoe) access tag, there was no consistent, expressive way to tag things like portages, whitewater rapids, open water, unimproved access points, or links between land and water.

 ## Modern tagging for water trails